-What makes Burgundy different to other regions in France?
-The region has a rustic feel, it is the definition of a simple life, a relationship between a grower and his vines.
-It does not feature any grand chateaus and unlike larger regions the average grower has only 4 hectares (10 acres) to work with.
+What makes Burgundy different to other wine areas in France?
+The region has a rustic feel: it's the definition of a simple life, a relationship between a grower and his or her vines.
+It does not feature any grand chateaux and unlike larger wine regions the average grower has only 4 hectares (10 acres) to work with.

-In the Côte Chalonnaise the areas to look out for are Rully and Mercury, both produce quality Chardonnay and Pinot Noir.
-Being further south these wines are softer with riper fruit, the whites are full of stone fruit and the reds often are lighter with red berries and earthy notes.
+In the Côte Chalonnaise the areas to look out for are Rully and Mercury, and their quality red and white wines made with Chardonnay and Pinot Noir.
+Being further south, these wines are softer with riper fruit.
+The whites are full of stone fruit; the reds often are light with red berries and earthy notes.

 Below is a map of Rully, note the similar layout to the Côte d'Or with individual vineyards.
 Premier Crus from these towns are the ones to hunt out for a bargain.

-In the northern part of the Côte Chalonnaise is a small town called Bouzeron, this town is of note for the grape variety Aligoté.
-Bouzeron is the only appellation which can produce a single-village Aligoté, this was granted in 1979 main to the co owner of Domaine Romanée-Conti.
-These wines are worth hunting out, but can be hard to do so.
-There are other options to try the Aligoté grape though, some producers make small quantities labeled as Bourgogne Aligoté which can be found throughout Burgundy.
+In the northern part of the Côte Chalonnaise is a small town called Bouzeron, noted for white wines made from Aligoté.
+Bouzeron is the only appellation for single-village Aligoté, granted in 1979 to the co-owner of Domaine Romanée-Conti.
+These wines are worth searching out but can be hard to find.
+If you are interested in Aligoté grape though, there are producers throughout Burgundy making small quantities labelled as Bourgogne Aligoté.

 Puligny has had its name on labels since 1879 and the history of this village is legendary.
-The ones to look out for are the ones that comes from its four Grand Cru sites are considered the best white wine in the world.
+The ones to look out for come from its four Grand Cru sites: considered the best white wine in the world.
 Philippe (grandson of Meursault legend Paul Pernot) and his wife established this domaine in 2009 from her inherited vineyards.
 From this he creates terroir expressive styles, the oak is kept to a minimum to give the wines freshness.
 At its best it has an intensity, complexity and elegance that make you wonder how such a wine could be made from mere grape.